B.A., Dip. Social Studies

 B.Ed; M Commerce; GAICD

 Wendy Newman currently runs Quintessence Consulting and is a Non-Executive Director.
-In addition to her position with REED Inc., she is Deputy Chair of WA Country Health Service and Directions Workforce Solutions Inc. and a member of the RDA Wheatbelt Board.
+In addition to her position with REED Inc., she is Deputy Chair of WA Country Health Service, Board member of Directions Workforce Solutions Inc and a member of the RDA Wheatbelt Inc Board, where she Chairs Lumen, the Wheatbelt Regional University Centre.

 After a varied career in secondary and tertiary education and the trade union movement, Wendy ‘re-invented’ herself when she met the Farmer.
 She has run the Dowerin GWN Field Days, been Chair and CEO of the Wheatbelt Development Commission and has held many advisory positions including the State Government’s Rural and Remote Education Advisory Council and Technology Industry Advisory Council.
 She has held national and state board positions in agricultural education and research,